twrecked/pyaarlo/README.md

 #### Differences from Pyarlo

-_Note: I plan to introduce a synchronous mode to address this difference._

-The biggest difference is changes don't happen immediately.
-The following code under Pyaarlo might not work:
+The biggest difference is Pyaarlo defaults to asynchronous mode by default.
+The following code brought from Pyarlo might not work:

 ```python
 base.mode = 'armed'